KadiSam01/CJourney/README.md

 # Learning C Programming

 This repository is my journey to understanding the C programming language.
+Please head to the main branch

 ## Contents